 Personalization is also important, and is proven to boost email marketing click rates.
 We’re not just talking about using people’s names in subject lines and the body of the email, but about using the data you have about your subscribers to tailor the email marketing experience.

-With OptinMonster, you can incorporate the data you have on your subscribers into any optin using Dynamic Text Replacement.
+With OptinMonster, you can incorporate the data you have on your subscribers into any optin using Smart Tags.
 Whatever information you have stored in your email list or CRM – such as their name, age, location, etc. – you can use to customize your email list building campaign.

 You can also change email marketing based on the actions people take on your site, using page level targeting to deliver offers related to the page they’re on.